-Each workshop/course needs to have a clear contracting process with ground rules, including that the attendee will not share details of their (or their child's) abuse and that they will be asked to leave the group if they do this.
 The CPS advises minimal note keeping in these scenarios, limiting the record to the topic of the session and confirmation of the attendance of the service user.
-The CPS advises that courses and workshops are not recommended for young people, as there are increased risks that group members will contact each other outside of the facilitated workshop/course setting, which could impact on the criminal justice process.
+The CPS does not comment specifically on courses and workshops for young people.
+However as there are increased risks that group members will contact each other outside of the facilitated workshop/course setting, therapist should remind young people that sharing case information could impact on their criminal justice process.